-GER 395/495 Field Study in a German-speaking Country Six credit hours
+GER 395/495 Field Study in a German-speaking Country

 First-hand study of the German language, literature, and/or civilization abroad.
 Prerequisite: Any introductory German course or permission of coordinator.
 NOTE: Credit hours of academic program abroad subject to Departmental approval and proper filing in the Registrar's Office prior to departure.